Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 Yet [FANBOYS]

-To recap: Hard transitions are separated by commas and do not impact the clause’s completeness.
+As a reminder: Hard transitions are separated by commas and do not impact the clause’s completeness.
 Soft transitions are NOT separated by commas and (like magic) they turn complete clauses into dependent ones!

 B) Words that show how two things or people are different from each other: